rotators/Fo1in2/Resources/mods/InventoryAPcosts/Readme.md

 # Inventory AP Costs

     Features:
-      - Reduces inventory opening costs to 0.
+      - Reduces inventory opening cost to 0 action points.
-      - Doing anything in the inventory costs 2 ap.
+      - Doing anything in the inventory costs 2 action points.
       - Limits the Quick Pockets perk to 1 rank.
       - Works with any other Fallout 2 mod.